vigor-jzhang/miccai25-struct-da-code/README.md

 # miccai25-struct-da-code

-Python/PyTorch codes for my paper submitted to MICCAI25.
+Python/PyTorch codes for our paper (paper id: 1978) submitted to MICCAI25.

 ## 0. Prepare dataset